This post and its photos may contain affiliate links, view our disclosure policy.

 Fill orange balloons with rice, then use a Black Sharpie to draw fun, silly, or scary faces on your squishy stress-relieving pumpkin balls.

-When kids feel stressed or anxious, they can squeeze the heck out of their Mr. Pumpkin Ball.
+Kids who feel stressed or anxious can squeeze the heck out of their Mr. Pumpkin Ball.

 See here for detailed instructions on creating homemade stress balls.

 2. Leaf People

 This is a super simple and adorable idea that I’m doing this year.
 Gather some different colored leaves, and glue them onto cardstock paper.
 Then use beads, googly eyes, and puffy paint to make faces.
 Use markers or pencil crayons to draw the legs and arms (maybe even hats if you want to get really creative).

 This is the perfect fall / Thanksgiving activity.